 You don't need to follow up with everyone every day.
 Instead, ask your employees to collectively make five phone calls to follow up with people who haven't scheduled appointments each day.
 That way, you'll know that there's an ongoing effort to close the gap in your case acceptance rate.
 The key is to coordinate staff efforts, so you don't have two people following up with the same patient on the same day.

 One of the downsides of improvements in dental care over the years is that the average person may not be aware of the profoundly serious consequences that can arise when they delay necessary care.

 The health of our mouths, gums, and teeth can have a significant impact on our overall health.
 In addition to the risk of losing teeth, poor oral hygiene can lead to extreme pain and life-threatening infections.

-When a patient is reluctant to address ongoing dental issues, it may be useful to explain what they don't know about the potential health risks of delaying treatment.
-This can be done when a new patient is in your office, but it may also be something that your employees can mention when they call people to schedule necessary treatments.
+When a patient is reluctant to address ongoing dental issues, explaining what they don't know about the potential health risks of delaying treatment may be useful.
+This can be done when a new patient is in your office, but it may also be something your employees can mention when they call people to schedule necessary treatments.

 In addition to the health risks associated with untreated dental problems, the potential financial downsides of waiting to address dental health can be highly motivating to people who are reluctant to schedule an appointment.